balderdashy/sails-disk/README.md

 > This is a built-in module in the Sails framework.
 It is installed automatically when you run `npm install sails`.

-#### Version notes

-The master branch of this repository holds `sails-disk` used in Sails versions 0.10.0 and up.
-If you're looking for the version for the v0.9.x releases of Sails, the source is [located here](https://github.com/balderdashy/sails-disk/releases/tag/v0.9.7).

 ## Contributing &nbsp; [![Build Status](https://travis-ci.org/balderdashy/sails-disk.svg?branch=master)](https://travis-ci.org/balderdashy/sails-disk)

 Please observe the guidelines and conventions laid out in the [Sails project contribution guide](http://sailsjs.com/contribute) when opening issues or submitting pull requests.